How to create a kid-friendly living room?

 Accessories – for kids, by kids

 The living room should become a place where everyone in the family feels welcome.
-For kids, those race horse and still life pictures are boring, right?
+Those racehorses and still-life pictures are boring for kids, right?
 Consider featuring a gallery wall where artworks both by grown-ups and kids can stand shoulder to shoulder.

 Make sure you keep your valued collections and fragile heirlooms out of the reach of curious hands, preferably on the mantel or on high bookshelves.
 Some of more kid-friendly accessories include wooden bowls and candlesticks, as well as nature elements like pinecones, driftwood, seashells, etc. And if you want to bring more colour to your living room, you can display art supplies in clear acrylic jars between the books on the shelf.

-By using some of these tips, you will be able to make the living room a bit less serious and more suitable for the little ones, while also making it safer.
+By using some of these tips, you will be able to make the living room a bit less severe and more suitable for the little ones, while also making it safer.

 If one thing is true about Lillian Connors, her mind is utterly curious.
 That’s why she can’t resist the urge to embark on a myriad of green living/home improvement projects and spread the word about them.
 She cherishes the notion that sustainable housing and gardening will not only make us far less dependent on others regarding the dwellings we inhabit, but also contribute to our planet being a better place to live on.
 You can check her out LinkedIn.